abnazhor/harbour/README.md

 This folder contains the specific URL from which the server should pull the executable `.jar` file.
 It must be an URL and needs to return a valid `.jar` file.

-This information can be obtained directly from [the game's website](https://www.minecraft.net/en-us/download/server) in case of using the vanilla version and from [Fabric's server website](https://fabricmc.net/use/server/) in case of using Fabric.
+This source URL can be obtained directly from [the game's website](https://www.minecraft.net/en-us/download/server) in case of using the vanilla version and from [Fabric's server website](https://fabricmc.net/use/server/) in case of using Fabric.

 ### mods.json

 This is where all the mods are listed.
-Harbour downloads them directly from the specified source and moves them into the mods folder so you don't have to do anything to set up your mods.
+Harbour downloads them directly from the specified source and moves them into the mods folder so you don't have to do anything.
 A mod entry should contain the following properties to work:

 ```jsonc